soulkobk/ArmA3_Server_Installation_Files/README.md

 **RELAUNCH ALREADY DEPLOYED SERVER**

-[8.0] To execute/run the already deployed server, go in to directory "C:\Arma 3 - Servers\<server name>\cmd" and execute/run one of the .cmd files (serverLaunch.cmd or serverLaunchMonitor.cmd).
+[8.0] To execute/run the already deployed server, go in to directory "C:\Arma 3 - Servers\YOURSERVERNAME\cmd" and execute/run one of the .cmd files (serverLaunch.cmd or serverLaunchMonitor.cmd).

 Note: The following dos not have to be strictly "C:\"... but do follow the same diectory structure wherever you choose to place the installation files. (eg, "X:\serverFiles\Arma3InstallationFiles", X:\serverFiles\Arma3MainServer", "X:\serverFiles\Arma3ServerMods", "X:\serverFiles\Arma3DeployedServers")... then update the 3 cmd files for the correct paths, see [2.1].